 - Visitors must remain at least 6 feet from the resident and staff at all times.

 - If a resident is 2 weeks post-completion of a COVID vaccination series, he/she may choose to have physical contact with their visitor.

-- Visitation may occur outside of these guidelines in certain compassionate situations as deemed appropriate by the Administrator or DON.
+- Visitation may occur outside of these guidelines in certain compassionate situations as deemed appropriate by the Administrator or Director of Nursing.